 Note: If there are two entries for your browser, allow notifications for both.

-To activate notifications on Windows
+To turn on notifications on Windows

 • In the Notifications & actions section of Windows Settings, check that your browser has the Get notifications from these senders option selected.